-This Official Statement provides information on the 2007 Series 1 Bonds.
+This Official Statement provides information on the 2007 Series A Bonds.
 Some of the information appears on this cover page for ready reference.
 To make an informed investment decision, a prospective investor should read the entire Official Statement.

-\$206,900,000 STATE OF WISCONSIN

-TRANSPORTATION REVENUE REFUNDING BONDS, 2007 SERIES 1
+\$148,710,000 STATE OF WISCONSIN TRANSPORTATION REVENUE BONDS, 2007 SERIES A

-Dated: Date of Delivery Due: July 1, as shown below Ratings AA Fitch Ratings Aa3 Moody's Investors Service, Inc. AA+ Standard & Poor's Ratings Services Tran Examplian Tax Exemption Interest on the 2007 Series 1 Bonds is, for federal income tax purposes, excludable from gross income and not an item of tax preference.
-Interest on the 2007 Series 1 Bonds is not excluded from State of Wisconsin income and franchise taxes- Pages 11-13 .
-Redemption The 2007 Series 1 Bonds maturing on an after July 1, 2021 are subject to optional redemption at par (100%) on any date on or after July 1, 2017 - Page 3 .
-Security/Priority The 2007 Series 1 Bonds have a first claim on vehicle registration fees (which are a substantial portion of pledged Program Income) and other vehicle registration-related fees including, but not limited to, vehicle title transaction fees, registration and title counter service fees, and personalized license plate issuance and renewal fees.
+Dated: Date of Delivery Due: July 1, as shown below

+Ratings AA Fitch Ratings

+Aa3 Moody's Investors Service, Inc. AA+ Standard & Poor's Ratings Services gross income and not an item of tax preference.
+Interest on the 2007 Series A Bonds is not excluded from State of Wisconsin income and franchise taxes-Pages 10-11.

+Tax Exemption Interest on the 2007 Series A Bonds is, for federal income tax purposes, excludable from on or after July 1, 2015-Page 2.

+Redemption The 2007 Series A Bonds are subject to optional redemption at par (100%) on any date substantial portion of pledged Program Income) and other vehicle registration-related fees including, but not limited to, vehicle title transaction fees, registration and title counter service fees, and personalized license plate issuance and renewal fees.
 A Reserve Fund exists in an amount that currently meets the aggregate Debt Service Reserve Requirement of \$60,351,600.
-The 2007 Series 1 Bonds are issued on a parity with the Prior Bonds and any additional parity Bonds issued by the State pursuant to the General Resolution.
-The 2007 Series 1 Bonds are not general obligations of the State- Pages 5-8 .
-Purpose Proceeds are being used to finance the refunding of certain Outstanding Bonds and to pay costs of issuance- $Page 4$.
-Interest Payment Dates January 1 and July 1 First Interest Payment Date July 1, 2007 Closing/Settlement On or about March 8, 2007 Denominations Multiples of \$5,000 Book-Entry-Only Form The Depository Trust Company- Pages 4-5 .
+The 2007 Series A Bonds are issued on a parity with the Prior Bonds and any additional parity Bonds issued by the State pursuant to the General Resolution.
+The 2007 Series A Bonds are not general obligations of the State-Pages 4-7.

+Security/Priority The 2007 Series A Bonds have a first claim on vehicle registration fees (which are a projects and to pay costs of issuance-Page 3.

+Purpose Proceeds are being used to finance certain State transportation facilities and highway

+Interest Payment Dates January 1 and July 1

+First Interest Payment Date July 1, 2007

+Closing/Settlement On or about March 8, 2007

+Denominations Multiples of \$5,000

+Book-Entry-Only Form The Depository Trust Company-Pages 3-4.

 Trustee/Registrar/Paying Agent The Bank of New York Trust Company, N.A.

+Bond Counsel Quarles & Brady LLP

+Issuer Contact Wisconsin Capital Finance Office; (608) 266-2305;

+DOACapitalFinanceOffice@wisconsin.gov

-Bond Counsel Quarles & Brady LLP Issuer Contact Wisconsin Capital Finance Office; (608) 266-2305; DOACapitalFinanceOffice@wisconsin.gov 2006 Annual Report This Official Statement incorporates by reference Parts I, II, and V of the State of Wisconsin Continuing Disclosure Annual Report, dated December 22, 2006.
+2006 Annual Report This Official Statement incorporates by reference Parts I, II, and V of the State of

+Wisconsin Continuing Disclosure Annual Report, dated December 22, 2006.

-The 2007 Series 1 Bonds were sold at competitive sale on February 13, 2007.
-The interest rates shown below resulted from the award of the 2007 Series 1 Bonds.
+The 2007 Series A Bonds were sold at competitive sale on February 13, 2007.
+The interest rates shown below resulted from the award of the 2007 Series A Bonds.